apereo/cas/docs/cas-server-documentation/monitoring/Monitoring-Statistics.md

 # Monitoring / Statistics

 Actuator endpoints used to monitor and diagnose the internal configuration of the CAS server are typically exposed over the endpoint `/actuator`.

+## Spring Boot Endpoints

 The following endpoints are secured and available by [Spring Boot actuators](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html):

 | Endpoint                  | Description